EartotheGround/yii2-extend-s3filemanager/README.md

 # yii2-s3filemanager

-A Human Yii2 S3 File Manager component, with functionality to upload, edit, and delete files
+A eartotheground Yii2 S3 File Manager component, with functionality to upload, edit, and delete files

 ## Example config